 Article 10

-The proposition for appointing a mentor is compiled and given to the School’s Executive board 5 (five) days since the beginning of the school year, at the latest.
+The proposition for appointing a mentor is compiled and given to the School’s Founding board 5 (five) days after the beginning of the school year, at the latest.

 The criteria for assigning the number of mentors found in the article 10, paragraph 1, represents the number of students in the school year for which mentors are appointed.